3-4 Days in Medellin: What to Do in the City of the Eternal Spring

 Is Medellin Walkable?

-With some areas, Medellin is very walkable.
+In some areas, Medellin is very walkable.
 For example, most of the tourist attractions are in the Candelaria neighborhood of downtown, and you can easily walk between them all.

-However, there are definitely some sites (e.g. Parque Arvi, Cerro el Volador, and the Plaza Minorista, to name a few examples) you will not be able to walk to and you will need to take some form to transportation to get to.
+However, there are definitely some sites (e.g. Parque Arvi, Cerro el Volador, and the Plaza Minorista, to name a few examples) you will not be able to walk to and you will need to take some form of transportation to get to.

 Additionally, the two most recommended areas for visitors to stay are Laureles and El Poblado.
 These areas are clean and safe for visitors, but they are also well outside the city center and not close to hardly any sites – you will definitely need to transit in from where you are staying.